-Pet therapy benefits people with dementia in several ways.
-These patients may be less depressed and anxious with a pet therapy animal in the room.
-A pet can also provide companionship and make a senior with dementia feel less alone.
+Updated June 6, 2021 – Pet therapy benefits people with dementia in several ways.
+These patients may be less depressed and anxious with a therapy pet in the room.
+A furry friend can also provide companionship, a better quality of life, some physical activity and reduce feelings of loneliness.

 The Best Dog Breed For Dementia Patients

 Therapy dogs may produce positive effects by inducing relaxation and distracting patients from agitation, according to the research findings.Onecallmedicalalert.com

 Smaller, less obstructive dog breeds are recommended for seniors with limited mobility or those who need closer care.
 Your older parent or loved one with dementia may fit that bill.
 In that case, then the breeds you want to focus on are:

 - Yorkshire terriers

 Not only are these dogs cute, but they tend to live a decade or longer, which is another great perk.

 It’s not that a larger breed couldn’t make a wonderful pet for someone with dementia (particularly if the dog was a family member before the person was diagnosed), but because of their size, larger dogs often don’t live as long.

 In addition, an energetic large dog may be too intimidating for someone with cognitive issues – the person may be afraid of being knocked over by the dog or fear they will get bitten.